 Description of action

-Directive 2010/65 on Reporting Formalities for ships that arrive in or depart from EU ports called for the establishment of National Single Windows (NSW) for the electronic submission of port call notifications by June 2015.
+Directive 2010/65 on Reporting Formalities (RFD) for ships that arrive in or depart from EU ports called for the establishment of National Single Windows (NSW) for the electronic submission of port call notifications by June 2015.
 The Directive specifies that information should only be requested once and shared at national level with all authorities involved in ship clearance, i.e. maritime, port, customs, border control, security, environment and health authorities.
 DG MOVE, together with EMSA, developed a prototype for receiving and sharing that data, based on the Single Window Implementation Guidelines as defined together with the Commission expert group on administrative simplification and electronic information services (eMS group).
-Currently, an ex-post and REFIT evaluation was carried out 2016-2018, revealing that the objectives of the RFD had in fact not been fully achieved and that administrative burden on shipping operators remained high.
+An ex-post and REFIT evaluation was carried out 2016-2018, revealing that the objectives of the RFD had in fact not been fully achieved and that administrative burden on shipping operators remained high.
 In some cases, the reporting burden had in fact increased rather than decreased following the RFD implementation due to duplication of reporting.
 The main problems identified were: 1) lack of harmonisation, 2) limited scope and much reporting requested outside the current national single windows and 3) inefficient data re-use and data sharing.

 Full harmonisation can only be achieved via the establishment of a genuine European single window.
-To this end, DG MOVE and DG TAXUD have launched, with the support of EMSA, the eManifest project, including the development of an enhanced European single window prototype and a harmonised data subset.
-This demonstration project evaluates how the data required for the fulfilment of cargo formalities can be submitted along with the data required for the fulfilment of the formalities requested by the Reporting Formalities Directive, the transmission of the relevant data to national authorities, and the sharing of information with other Member States.
-The project will provide a technical solution for implementation and voluntary take up.
+To this end, DG MOVE and DG TAXUD have launched, with the support of EMSA, the eManifest pilot project, including the development of an enhanced European single window prototype and a harmonised data subset.
+This demonstration project evaluates how the data required for the fulfilment of cargo formalities can be submitted along with the data required for the fulfilment of the other formalities requested by the RFD, the way data are submitted to national authorities, and what information can be shared with other Member States.
+The project assesses a technical solution for implementation and voluntary take up.
 The third and final test phase ended in Q3 2018 and the project was finalised in September 2018.

 Main responsible at the European Commission: DG MOVE